cliftonr/GraphQLServer/README.md

 ### Schema
 `GraphQLServer/schema`

 These files define the types used for queries and mutations.
 Each file encapsulates types and resolvers for a specific model.

 All type definitions and resolvers are merged in `GraphQLServer/schema/schema.js`

 Current models include:
+* ServiceModel: Interface which all other models implement.
 * User: creates study sets.
 * StudySet: contains study terms.
 * StudyTerm: has study information (a word and associated definition).